mariodavid/mariodavid.github.io/_drafts/grails-vs-cuba-round-1.md

 In CUBA there is as well the notion of [services](https://doc.cuba-platform.com/manual-6.5/services.html) (in the same sense).
 You most likely create a service via CUBA studio, which will generate a Service interface as well as a Class that implements this interface and is annotated with the Spring <code>@Component</code> annotation.

-One thing to notice is that in CUBA, since it uses an 4-tier application architecture, there is an optional separation between the client tier (the web server) and the middle tier (the backend application server) (see the [docs on app-tiers](https://doc.cuba-platform.com/manual-6.5/app_tiers.html) for more information).
+One thing to notice is that in CUBA, since it uses an four-tier application architecture, there is an optional separation between the client tier (the web server) and the middle tier (the backend application server) (see the [docs on app-tiers](https://doc.cuba-platform.com/manual-6.5/app_tiers.html) for more information).
 This means that you as a developer have to think a little bit more where to put your spring beans, because this has implications where you can call them.

 In both frameworks you can additionally create any kind of spring bean and use it throughout the application.

 ### Defining constraints on entities

 The last part in this blog post is about validation.
 Normally every application has some kind of validation logic (mostly on entities), that have to be fulfiled in order to e.g. save them in the database.
-This is why both frameworks have solutions for the problem.
+This is why both frameworks have solutions for the problem built-in.

 Let's look at an example for what a validation in this context means.
 Taking the Person - Pet example from above, let's say that the name of the person has to be there in order to create a person instance.
 Another one would be that at least every Person has to have one Pet.